What are the top 3 Smartphones for business use?

 Below we look at the most popular business handset each brand has to offer:

 Our current best-selling Apple device.

-Available with 64GB, 128GB, or 256GB storage, the iPhone SE (2020) is Apple’s most affordable smartphone on the market.
-It has a 4.7” Retina HD display with True Tone technology and features an aerospace-grade aluminium with reinforced and durable glass.
+With 64GB, 128GB, or 256GB storage, the iPhone SE (2020) is Apple’s most affordable smartphone on the market.
+It has a 4.7” Retina HD display with True Tone technology and features aerospace-grade aluminium with reinforced and durable glass.

-Overall, this device boasts great value for money and is a popular choice for businesses who want that familiarity of an Apple device.
+Overall, this device boasts great value for money and is a popular choice for businesses who want that familiarity with an Apple device.

 Affordable and surprisingly powerful

 Nokia can sometimes be overlooked when searching for a powerful smartphone.
 However, with the release of the Nokia 3.4 in late 2020, there has been a surge of customers selecting it as their preferred business mobile.